dmlc/xgboost/doc/parameter.rst

 * ``seed`` [default=0]

   - Random number seed.
-This parameter is ignored in R package, use `set.seed()` instead.
+In the R package, if not specified, instead of defaulting to seed 'zero', will take a random seed through R's own RNG engine.

 * ``seed_per_iteration`` [default= ``false``]